5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The Medical Simulation Market is segmented by Application, Technology, Type, and Geography.
+The Medical Simulation Market is segmented by Products and Services, Technology (High-fidelity Simulators, Medium-fidelity Simulators and Low-fidelity Simulators), End User, and Geography.

 Fastest Growing Market:

 The propelling factors for the growth of the medical simulation market include continuous technological advancements, increasing concerns over patient safety, and increasing demand for minimally invasive treatments.

 The requirement of medical simulation in minimally invasive surgery has been established over the past few years.
 The minimally invasive techniques are becoming the standards of surgical techniques, at a very fast pace, for a number of surgical procedures.
 These MIS procedures involve smaller incisions leading to quicker recovery, which helps in the growth of the overall market.

 The use of medical simulation devices, along with standardized patient simulators, has gained rapid growth over the last few years, mainly due to increasing technological advancements and their adoption in the field of healthcare.
 The barriers to adopting simulation products and services in hospitals include lack of funding, less time for simulation exercises, release from job environment, lack of management interest, etc.

 The METIman simulator is found to be one of the most advanced and realistic simulators in the recent times, developed by the CAE simulators.
 Thus, the rise in various technological advancements in the field of medical simulation is increasing the applications in healthcare to train healthcare professionals, and as a result of which, the growth of the market studied is expected to propel over the forecast period.

 As per the scope of the report, medical simulation is the modern day methodology for training healthcare professionals through the use of advanced educational technology.
 Medical simulation is experiential learning that every healthcare professional may need, but cannot be always engaged in during real-life patient care.